 The squelch should be set to threshold in the usual manner.
-Operation continues as normal with the tone eliminator active, however if a transmission is encountered which contains a 'pilot tone' which matches the current setting of the tone eliminator, the squelch will close allowing the scan and search processes to continue... i.e. the AR8200 will NOT think that it has found an active receive frequency or blank carrier.
+Operation continues as normal with the tone eliminator active, however if a transmission is encountered which

 Note: The tone eliminator does not remove whistles from the loudspeaker, it purely allows scan & squelch to continue unhindered.